Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 Reid carried himself with a combativeness that once led columnist Molly Ivins to call him “charismatically challenged.”

 Among the anecdotes of the man that circulated on social media late Tuesday was one dating back to 1978, when Reid chaired the Nevada Gaming Commission.
 An entertainment manager tried to bribe him with $12,000 in return for approval of two casino games, only to have Reid inform the FBI.
-He also tried to choke the manager, Jack Gordon (later the husband of LaToya Jackson), before being pulled away by federal agents.
+Reid also tried to choke the manager, Jack Gordon (later the husband of LaToya Jackson), before being pulled away by federal agents.

 But there were also signs of significant personal warmth for people facing challenge and tragedy.
 Natalie Ravitz, a former chief of staff to conservative media magnate Rupert Murdoch, recalled Reid comforting her at a particularly trying time.
 She was working for Sen. Paul D. Wellstone in 2002, when the Minnesota Democrat died in a plane crash along with seven others, including Ravitz’s boyfriend and a fellow Wellstone staffer.